DeXP/dexp.github.io/_posts/articles/2021-05-15-best-nintendo-switch-games.md

 [Tokyo Mirage Sessions](https://www.nintendo.com/games/detail/tokyo-mirage-sessions-fe-encore-switch/) was my entrance to the Persona franchise.
 I can't suggest the game to everyone: it has a specific turn-based battle system, pretty long gameplay, and some repetitiveness.
 But it's one of my strongest drugs.
 Don't pay attention to some childish setting, or too bright colors.
 The game is pretty serious.
 Advantage of the Mirage Sessions in front of Persona - it doesn't have micro time management, so it's pretty difficult to miss something in a story unintentionally.

+#### Shin Megami Tensei V

+{% include image path="smt5.jpg" alt="Shin Megami Tensei V" link=true %}

+[Shin Megami Tensei V](https://www.nintendo.com/games/detail/shin-megami-tensei-v-switch/) is another RPG from Atlus, but compared to Persona or Tokyo Mirage Sessions does not have such a big amount of text - more exploration and battle.
+The Persona series was born from Shin Megami Tensei, so it's nice to try the roots.
+The game is much darker.
+You can't satisfy everyone there (as in Persona).
+So be ready to become the world-destroyer.

 #### The Legend of Zelda: Skyward Sword HD

 {% include image path="skyward-sword.jpg" alt="The Legend of Zelda: Skyward Sword HD" link=true %}